Due Diligence

 This is the question every buyer and seller wants answered.
 Here is a clear breakdown:

 That does not mean sellers are being dishonest.
-Most believe their adjustments are reasonable.
-The QoE simply brings a more rigorous view
+Most of the time, they genuinely believe their add-backs are reasonable.
+A QoE provider simply applies a more rigorous, third-party standard.

 How Adjustments Affect the Purchase Price